Bachelor of Science in Nursing (BSN)

 - An accelerated program for students with a bachelor’s degree in another field.

 - RN to BSN Program for students with an Associate Degree in Nursing.

 - An early admission program for students with a 3.5 high school GPA and 25 ACT score.

 - An early admission program for freshman students entering their sophomore year at South.

 - If you’re not sure which option is best for you, our advisors can help you find the best fit.

-Upon completion of the traditional or accelerated BSN programs, graduates should be able to:
+Upon completion of the BSN programs, graduates should be able to:

 - Deliver professional nursing care for diverse populations across the lifespan to optimize health care outcomes.

 - Demonstrate the application of theory and evidence from contemporary nursing science and related disciplines as a basis for clinical reasoning, management, and evaluation of professional nursing care through the use of professional writing and clinical judgment.

 - Model responsibility and accountability for one’s personal and delegated nursing care and lifelong learning to ensure excellence in nursing practice.